 She has painted all her life, while also doing other things, but in the last few years has focused on her art.
 She is interested in colour, the effects of layering, the illusion of light, tone, mark-making, mood and ‘poetics’.
 As a non-verbal art form she sees her painting as akin to music, especially jazz.

-She is also making a garden, and is passionate (and angry) about the environment.
 She also posts some of her work to @helen.mcinnis.painting on Instagram.

 2021 Boat Songs, Tacit Galleries Collingwood

 2017 Syncope, Soma Brunswick

 2010 Windows and Skies, 69 Smith Street Fitzroy

 2006 Landscapes, Old Mill Gallery Avoca

 2020 Of Colour and Light,West End Art Space, North Melbourne

 2019 20 , Tacit Galleries Collingwood

 1994-96 Women’s Gallery Fitzroy, and Mechanics’ Institute Brunswick